e-nig-ma/e-nig-ma/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Cogitations on information security and philosophy.
+subtitle: Cogitations on information security, financial cryptography, and philosophy.

 profile:
   align: right